-Competition Structure: School → Online → National
+Competition Structure: School → ESU Branch → National

-The program begins in the classroom as an integral component of a Common Core-aligned ELA, Theater and/or humanities curriculum, affording teachers the opportunity to use performance as a learning tool.
-Schools must submit the Online Participation Form by December 31, 2018.
-A school-wide competition is held in the fall/winter semester, at which students perform a monologue from the 2019 Monologue Packet.
-The school competition winner advances to the online competition; that student must submit the School Winner Entry Form and a post video of their performance to YouTube by January 25, 2019.
-In the video, the student performs their monologue and one of Shakespeare's sonnets from the 2019 Sonnet Packet.
-The online competition winner, announced the week of March 4, 2019, advances to the ESU National Shakespeare Competition in New York City in April, 2019.
-All of the winners perform their monologue and a sonnet in front of their fellow contestants from across the country.
-7 to 10 finalists perform their selections along with a cold reading of a monologue later in the day for another panel of judges.
+The program begins in the classroom as an integral component of a Common Core-aligned ELA, Humanities and/or Theater curriculum, affording teachers the opportunity to use performance as a learning tool.
+A school-wide competition is held in the Fall/Winter semester, in which students perform a monologue from one of Shakespeare's plays and declaim a sonnet from his 154 sonnet cycle.
+The school competition winner advances to the ESU branch (community) competition in the winter.
+The branch competition winner advances to the national competition held in New York City in the spring; all of the winners perform their monologue and sonnet in front of their fellow contestants from across the country.
+Seven to ten of those contestants are chosen for the final round of the competition.
+The finalists perform their selections again for a second panel of judges.